Qurqi/Bitcoin-Price-Regression-Model/Development Process Discussion.md

 I used TensorFlow’s keras library for programming simplicity.
 Keras provides lots of built in options for ML beginners, while still allowing for lots of customization when needed.
 Also, the documentation is quite user friendly.
 As for data, I used a 10 year bitcoin price dataset from Kaggle.
-I have linked it rather than uploading it to this repo in the interest of preserving Github's server storage capacity.
+I have linked it[1] rather than uploading it to this repo in the interest of preserving Github's server storage capacity.

 ## **Data Discussion:**